 Technology has ushered in a new era with the globalization of information.
 Information can now cross borders with much more ease thanks to the likes of translation and captioning software, as well as solutions like dubbing.
-Regional barriers and language barriers are no longer great obstacles and the cost associated with them is no longer a great factor.
-More and more companies are operating globally and reaching global audiences and consumers.
+Regional barriers and language barriers are no longer great obstacles.
+The cost associated with making content accessible to larger audiences is less prohibitive.
+More and more, companies are operating globally and reaching international audiences and consumers.

-Localization has helped enhance global reach for various sectors, ranging from businesses to media to eLearning.
-Being able to offer content that appeals to an international audience, has naturally opened the door to more potential customers, clients and students.
+Localization is helping to enhance the reach of various sectors, ranging from businesses to media to eLearning.
+Being able to offer content that appeals to an international audience has naturally opened the door to more potential customers, clients and students.

-Content can be localized in several ways.
-A company may decide to stick to direct translation.
-This process involves more than just pasting a piece of text into Google Translate.
+It’s possible to localize content in several ways.
+First, a company may decide to stick to direct translation.
+However, this process involves more than just pasting a piece of text into Google Translate.
 Consumers are much smarter and the expectations are higher.
 Companies must understand their translations must be accurate.
-While specialist software can be utilized to a certain degree, professional human translators are what’s really required to complete the job to a high standard and account for nuances, slang and more.
+While specialist software can be useful to a certain degree, professional human translators are what’s really required to complete the job to a high standard and account for nuances, slang and more.

-This is particularly the case when it comes to a full localization.
-There are certain phrases and idioms, for instance, which don’t work in one language compared to another.
+This is particularly the case when it comes to full localization.
+There are certain phrases and idioms, for instance, that don’t work in one language compared to another.
 The same can be said for specific words.
-As a result, a translator needs to possess deep knowledge of the localized language to utilize alternative words or phrases when necessary.
+As a result, a translator needs to possess deep knowledge of the localized language to use alternative words or phrases when necessary.

 The localization of video and audio content

 Audio and video localization demands even greater effort than text content.
-However, the rewards are often worth the extra effort, as audio and video content tend to have a significant impact in today’s more social, tech-savvy world than the written word alone.
-Utilizing tools which allow your audiovisual content to be more accessible for a larger audience is also a greater expectation for today’s businesses and workforces to account for a variety of disability needs and the like.
+However, the rewards are often worth the extra effort.
+After all, audio and video content tend to have a significant impact in today’s more social, tech-savvy world than the written word alone.
+Using tools that allow your audiovisual content to be more accessible to a larger audience is also a greater expectation for today’s businesses.

-On its own, captioning supplies a wide range of benefits.
-It is known as an accessibility tool that can help those who suffer from hearing loss or prefer to consume content in different ways to account for learning disabilities and other factors.
-Beyond that, however, captioning is a great choice for localization.
+Even aside from localization, captioning supplies a wide range of benefits.
+It is a common accessibility tool that can help those who are Deaf or hard of hearing access content.
+Beyond that, however, captioning is another helpful tool for localization.

-As highlighted, audiovisual translation tools like subtitles and dubbing can further boost a company’s localization efforts and broaden their audience reach as a result.
+Both text-based and audiovisual translation tools like subtitles and dubbing can further boost a company’s localization efforts and broaden audience reach.
 Selecting translation is a suitable method to both reach international audiences, as well as account for global workforces of organizations with employees based around the globe.
-With regard to the latter, closed captioning translation is ideal for many businesses.

-When you think about countries such as Canada, where both English and French are spoken or the US where both English and Spanish are commonly heard, businesses can make sure they’re effectively meeting the needs of all employees in their workforces, as well as reaching all potential consumers based on their language preferences.
+Also, when you think about countries such as Canada, where many people speak English and French or the US, where both English and Spanish are common, the usefulness of translation is clear.
+Businesses can more effectively meet the needs of all employees in their workforces, as well as reach all potential consumers regardless of their language preferences.

-Whether you run an online university or a global business expanding into new international markets, both captioning and translation can play integral roles in the success and growth of your business.
-Having a clear localization plan is something every business which is producing products, releasing content and marketing themselves, must have in place.
-With the growth of technology and Verbit’s expertise in this area, businesses can look to embrace the technology tools which are designed to help meet the new demands of today’s global world.
+Whether you run an online university or a global business expanding into new international markets, captioning, translation and dubbing can play integral roles in the success and growth of your business.
+Having a clear localization plan is something every business producing products and releasing content must consider.
+With the growth of technology and Verbit’s expertise in this area, businesses can look to embrace these tools to help meet the new demands of today’s global world.
 Reach out to Verbit to learn more about localization, dubbing, subtitles and captions.